Treasure200Maiyanga/my-webdev-and-python-projects./README.md

 # Documentation for my web calculator.

+1) Important notice the required files must be downloaded and put in the same path/folder for it to work for example, the calculator.html, calculator.css, and calcultor.js must be all put in one folder together.

+2) This goes for the contact homepage and project file sets all project, contact and homepage files must all be in one folder then it can be run there

 Features
 Digit input (0–9) and decimal point
 Operators: add (+), subtract (−), multiply (×), divide (÷)